Professional brand and networking Mastering LinkedIn

 LinkedIn Featured Area: More Than Just a Digital Folder

-Most career advice says your LinkedIn Featured area should be like a digital portfolio—a place to show your personality and recent work.
+Most career advice says your LinkedIn Featured area should be like a digital portfolio, a place to show your personality and recent work.
 This is actually a big mistake.
-When you use this space just to show off projects, you miss the main point: recruiters can't tell if you are truly skilled or just good at writing resumes.
-When your profile looks like everyone else's with standard projects and nice pictures, you become a standard item, forced to compete on price (salary) instead of your true worth.
+When you use this space just to show off projects, you miss the main point: recruiters can’t tell if you are truly skilled or just good at writing resumes.
+When your profile looks like everyone else’s with standard projects and generic screenshots, you become a commodity, forced to compete on salary instead of your true worth.

 To gain real power, you need to look at this area using the idea of Signaling Theory.
 This idea helps close the gap between what you are truly capable of and what a stranger thinks you are capable of.
-Great candidates use this space to show proof that is "expensive" to fake—specific successes and proof from others that low-quality candidates can't easily copy.
-This isn't about making a "nice first impression"; it’s a way to prove your credibility and lower the perceived risk of hiring you.
+Great candidates use this space to show proof that is "expensive" to fake: specific successes and third-party validation that less-qualified candidates can’t easily copy.
+This isn’t about making a "nice first impression"; it’s a way to prove your credibility and lower the perceived risk of hiring you.
+For context on how this fits into your broader LinkedIn presence, see our guide to building your professional network on LinkedIn.

 The following steps will change your approach from hoping to get noticed to having a clear plan to show you are an expert.
-By sending the right signals about your value, you can get hired faster and ensure you are hired for your knowledge, not just for the lowest price.
+Send the right signals about your value, and you get hired faster, on the strength of your knowledge rather than the lowest price you'll accept.

 Checking Your Career Story